SyXo/Deskthemepacks/Extras/README.md

 AeroGlass for Win8+ - AeroGlass for Win8+ IS a system mod.
 As such it has multiple versions.
 Each version will only work on SPECIFIC builds of Windows 8 and or Windows 10.
 As such if you use a version that IS NOT built for the OS of build you are currently running, YOU WILL bork your system.
 So be very careful when running AeroGlass as I am NOT responsible for anyone who borks their system by not paying attention to details on the website.

+T-Clock Redux - T-Clock Redux works mostly fine on Windows 8 - 10.
+It has some items which are intended for certain builds, however it states within the program which builds they will and will not work on.
+So long as you don't do anything it tells you not to, you should have no problems with it.

 -- Details Pt.3